MyCryptoHQ/support.mycrypto.com/src/content/tokens/showing-and-loading-tokens.md

 ![](https://i.imgur.com/p2KEduQ.png)

-### 5. If you have a balance you won't have to load it again—it will automatically load in the future!
+### 5. If you have a balance, you won't have to load it again—it will automatically load in the future!
 Yay!

 ![](https://i.imgur.com/vxho4sO.png)